chenjiaxin007/learngit/readme.txt

 1 hello everyone
 2 test git commit
-5  git is a version control system git ia free software distributed under the GPL git has a mutables index called stage
+5  git is a version control system git is a free software distributed under the GPL git has a mutables index called stage
 Git tracks changes
 branch is test